Computing Threshold Budgets in Discrete-Bidding Games: Introduction

 Bidding games model ongoing and stateful auctions.
-Such auctions arise in various domains.
+We list examples of domains in which such auctions arise.
 An immediate example is auctions for online advertisements~\cite{Mut09}.
-In \cite{AMS24}, a framework based on bidding games was proposed to synthesize plans for objectives of the form $\psi_1 \wedge \psi_2$.
-The idea is to synthesize two independent policies for $\psi_1$ and $\psi_2$, enrich each policy with a bidding strategy, and compose the two at runtime by letting the policies bid for which policy takes an action at each turn.
-An advantage of the framework is modularity: a policy can be altered without affecting the other policy.
-As another example, in {\em blockchain} technology, {\em miners} accept transaction fees, which can be thought of as bids, and prioritize transactions based on them.
+Bidding games were applied in~\cite{AMS24} as a scheduling mechanism in a ``decoupled''~synthesis procedure: given an objective of the form $\psi_1 \wedge \psi_2$, the idea is to find, independently, two bidding strategies $f_1$ for $\psi_1$ and $f_2$ for $\psi_2$ and an initial budget allocation such that the strategies guarantee that the outcome of playing $f_1$ against $f_2$ satisfies $\psi_1 \wedge \psi_2$.
+For example, the strongest guarantees are obtained when each strategy $f_i$, for $i =1,2$, is winning for $\psi_i$, i.e., it guarantees $\psi_i$ even against an adversary.
+Bidding as a mechanism for scheduling arises in {\em blockchain} technology, where {\em miners} accept transaction fees, which can be thought of as bids, and prioritize transactions based on them.
 Verification against attacks is a well-studied problem~\cite{CGV18,ABC16}.
-Attacks based on manipulations of these fees are hard to detect, can cause significant loses, and thus call for verification of the protocols~\cite{CGV18,ABC16}.
-Bidding games have been applied as a mechanism for fair allocation of resources~\cite{MKT18}.
+Attacks based on manipulations of these fees are hard to detect, can cause significant losses, and thus call for verification of the protocols~\cite{CGV18,ABC16}.
+Another example is applying bidding games as a mechanism for fair allocation of resources.
+Non-zero-sum Richman-bidding games were studied and applied to resource allocation in~\cite{MKT18} and {\em poorman}-bidding games (in which winning bids are paid to the ``bank'') were applied in~\cite{BEF21}.
+Poorman discrete-bidding were studied in~\cite{AM+23}.
 In addition, researchers have studied training of agents that accept ``advice'' from a ``teacher'', where the advice is equipped with a ``bid'' that represents its importance \cite{AK+16}.
 Finally, recreation bidding games have been studied, e.g., bidding chess~\cite{BP09}, as well as combinatorial games that apply bidding instead of alternating turns~\cite{RLP21}.

-In all of these applications, the granularity of the bids is restricted.
+We reiterate that practical applications of bidding games require some granularity on the bids.
+At the same time, we seek a high granularity to enable flexibility.
+A high granularity translates to choosing a large sum of budgets $k$.